Daihatsu Rocky (A200): Markets

-Asia

 Japan

 In Japan, the Raize replaces the J200 series Rush.
 It is offered in X, X"S", G and Z grade levels, with each grade has a four-wheel drive option.
 In November 2021, similar to the Rocky, the 1KR-VET engine option for regular front-wheel drive models was replaced by the WA-VE unit.
 The hybrid-electric variant was also introduced for G and Z grades as well.

 Indonesia

 In Indonesia, the Raize is offered in G and GR Sport grade levels.
 The G grade is powered by either a WA-VE or 1KR-VET engines mated to either a manual transmission or a CVT, while the GR Sport grade is only offered with the latter engine option mated to a CVT and also available with ASA (marketed as Toyota Safety Sense) as an option.

+The Raize is exported to various Asian markets, including Cambodia, Brunei, Vietnam, the UAE, Kuwait, Oman.

+Since February 2022, it is also sold in the Philippines.

 Cambodia

-The Cambodian market Raize was launched on 22 September 2021.
-It is only available in a single grade with a 1KR-VET engine mated to a CVT.
+The Toyota Raize was first introduced to the Cambodian market in September 2021 as a fully imported model.
+It is offered in three grade levels—1.0 Turbo G CVT, 1.0 Turbo G CVT (Black Roof) and 1.0 Turbo GR Sport CVT—all powered by a 1.0-litre three-cylinder turbocharged petrol engine mated to a seven-speed CVT driving the front wheels.

-Brunei

-The Bruneian market Raize was launched on 30 October 2021.
-It is offered in E (with a WA-VE engine) and G (with a 1KR-VET engine) grades, both mated to a CVT.

-Vietnam

-The Vietnamese market Raize was launched on 4 November 2021.
-Like the Cambodian model, it is only available in a single grade with a 1KR-VET engine mated to a CVT.
-GR Sport aerokits are available as an option.

-Philippines

-The Philippine market Raize was launched on 4 February 2022.
-It is offered in E (with a WA-VE engine mated to either a 5-speed manual or a CVT), G (also with a WA-VE engine mated to a CVT) and Turbo (with a 1KR-VET engine mated to a CVT) grade levels.
-GR Sport aerokits are available as an option.
-At its launch, Toyota Motor Philippines targeted sales of 1,000 units per month.
+Prices start at US$26,800 for the G CVT, US$27,200 for the Black Roof variant and US$28,000 for the GR Sport.
+Standard equipment includes LED headlamps, wireless Apple CarPlay and Android Auto, Bluetooth connectivity, and front and rear parking sensors, while the GR Sport adds a sporty body kit and 17-inch alloy wheels.

 Americas

-Mexico

-The Mexican market Raize went on sale in late 2021.
-It is only available in a single grade, XLE with a 1KR-VET engine, mated to either a 5-speed manual or a CVT.
+The Raize is available in some Latin America markets, as Mexico, where it is only available in a single grade, XLE with a 1KR-VET engine, mated to either a 5-speed manual or a CVT.
+Other markets include Costa Rica, Nicaragua, Chile and Uruguay.

 Subaru Rex

 The Subaru-badged model is sold and marketed exclusively in Japan as the Subaru Rex since 11 November 2022.
 Sharing the identical styling (except emblems) with the Rocky, it is offered in G and Z grade levels with a WA-VE engine mated to a CVT.
 Four-wheel drive option (typical for Subaru vehicles) is not offered for the Rex.
 The production is capped at 150 units per month.

+As of 12 June 2025, Subaru Rex is available in WA-VEX hybrid engine option.